leonseng/blog-hugo/content/posts/learning-istio/why-isnt-service-entry-namespaced.md

 > By default, Istio will program all sidecar proxies in the mesh with the necessary configuration required to reach every workload instance in the mesh, as well as accept traffic on all the ports associated with the workload.
 The Sidecar configuration provides a way to fine tune the set of ports, protocols that the proxy will accept when forwarding traffic to and from the workload.
 In addition, it is possible to restrict the set of services that the proxy can reach when forwarding outbound traffic from workload instances.

-So, that means my `newguy:debian` pod by default contains configuration to get to the `*.debian.org` hosts from the `ServiceEntry` definition in the default namespace.
-All I have to do is to restrict the sidecar configuration for the `newguy` namespace, and not pick up the configuration from the `ServiceEntry` definition in the default namespace.

-The configuration below configures sidecars in `newguy` to allow egress traffic only to other workloads in the same namespace as well as to services in the `istio-system` namespace.
+So, that means by default, my `newguy:debian` pod contains configuration to get to the `*.debian.org` hosts from the `ServiceEntry` definition in the default namespace.
+I want the opposite of that - I don't want the `istio-proxy` in the `newguy` namespace to pick up configuration defined in other namespaces.
+To achieve that, I created the following `Sidecar` definition in the `newguy` namespace which only allows egress traffic only to other workloads in the same namespace as well as to services in the `istio-system` namespace.

 ```
-k -n newguy create -f - <<EOF
+kubectl -n newguy create -f - <<EOF
 apiVersion: networking.istio.io/v1beta1
 kind: Sidecar
 metadata: